 Information used to identify patients in the system is: name, date of birth, sex, address, Medical Record Number (used by your provider), and Social Security Number.
 Your Social Security Number is never shared and is not visible to HealthInfoNet users.

 Only providers who are participating in HealthInfoNet can access and include information in the system.
-If your provider does not participate in HealthInfoNet, they will continue to update your medical record in their own system, and they will share your medical records as they always have, by mail, email or fax.
-However, the goal is that all providers in Maine will participate in the future.
+If your provider does not participate in HealthInfoNet, they will continue to update your medical record in their own system, and they will share your medical records as they always have (e.g., mail, email, fax).
+The goal is that all providers in Maine will participate in the future.

 Your HealthInfoNet record includes information created by the health care providers caring for you.
-If you know of an error, please let your provider know about that, so that they can update the information.
+If you know of an error, please let your provider know so they can update the information.
 Once they do this, it will be automatically updated in HealthInfoNet.

-HealthInfoNet’s system is not set up for patient access at this time.
-You can review your HealthInfoNet record with your provider if you like.
-But check back, because HealthInfoNet is working on a way for your to access your information in their system in the future.
+HealthInfoNet’s system is not set up for patient access.
+However, you can review your HealthInfoNet record with your provider if you like.

-No. HIPAA allows us to share your information with your other treating providers when information is used to support treatment, as is the case with HealthInfoNet.
+No. HIPAA allows us to share your information with your other treating providers when information is used to support treatment.
 In its contract with participating organizations HealthInfoNet is defined as a business associate under HIPAA.
-This allows HealthInfoNet to act as a “virtual medical record department” to collect and store medical records, and allow authorized providers to review and upload records.
+This allows HealthInfoNet to act as a “virtual medical record department” to collect and store medical records and allows authorized providers to review and upload records.
 Having a third party manage medical records is common practice.